By Todd Walls, Chief Innovations Officer

 Q3).
 Was this a “good” location for the previous tenant?

 Now to the big question.
 Are these closed Steak ‘n Shake locations the poorest performers in the chain, which ultimately signals failure for any concept to follow?
 Or are these locations victims of the pandemic for non-location reasons?
-Looking at mobile device customer volumes for each location and benchmarking these volumes against all existing Steak ‘n Shake locations can provide the answer.
+Looking at traffic volumes for each location and benchmarking these volumes against all existing Steak ‘n Shake locations can provide the answer.

 A3: On average, the closed Steak ‘n Shake locations’ customer volume was -30% below average.
 Not unexpected.
 However, when looking at the closed locations individually, three fell very close to the average national volume for Steak ‘n Shake.